JeHwanYoo/JeHwanYoo/README.md

 Nice to meet you.
 I’m Je-hwan Yoo, a Backend Engineer working at Wisely company.

-I majored in Computer Science and Engineering and focused on Node.js during my undergraduate years, where I also gave a presentation on the architecture of Node.js.
+I majored in Computer Science and Engineering and focused on Node.js during my undergraduate years.

-Programming Paradigms of Interest:

-- Object-Oriented Programming (OOP)
-- Aspect-Oriented Programming (AOP)
-- Functional Programming (FP)
-- Inversion of Control (IoC)
-- Dependency Inversion (DI)
-- Test-Driven Development (TDD)
-- Domain-Driven Development (DDD)

-I am cloud-native, with expertise in `AWS`.
-I have developed a habit of `dockerizing` all my development environments.
+I am cloud-native, with expertise in AWS.
+I am passionate about designing server architectures that prioritize high availability (HA) and disaster recovery (DR).

 # Certification